 The Harmonic Major Scale

-Whilst not as commonly employed as the other asymmetric scales, such as the Major, Harmonic Minor and Melodic Minor, the Harmonic Major scale is nonetheless becoming an increasingly important scale to be familiar with, both in terms of its harmonic structures and also its use as an improvisational resource in jazz music.
+Whilst not as commonly employed as the other asymmetric scales, such as the Major, Harmonic Minor and Melodic Minor, the Harmonic Major scale is nonetheless becoming an increasingly important chord scale to be familiar with, both in terms of its harmonic structures and also its use as an improvisational resource in jazz and improvised music.

 Scale Construction and Diatonic Triads

 The Harmonic Major scale is only one note different from a regular major scale and has a flattened 6th degree by comparison.